primeqa/primeqa-orchestrator/README.md

 - You will need to add/update the `settings` portion in `primeqa.json` file.
 Primarily add `service_endpoint` information (inclusive of port) for `PrimeQA` in `retriever` and `reader` sections in settings.

+  # a.
+To use a IBM® Watson Discovery based retriever, add/update `Watson Discovery` add the following to the list in the `retrievers` section.

+- Go to `STORE_DIR` directory on your local machine and open `primeqa.json` file in that directory with an editor of your choice.

+- You will need to add/ update `settings` portion in `primeqa.json` file.
+Primarily add `service_endpoint` information (inclusive of port) for `PrimeQA` in `retriever` and `reader` sections in settings.

   a.
-To use a IBM® Watson Discovery based retriever, add/update `Watson Discovery` add the following to the list in the `retrievers` section.
+For IBM® Watson Discovery based retriever, add/update `Watson Discovery` releated section in `retrievers`

   ```json
       "Watson Discovery": {